Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 - Project management features are less polished than dedicated PM tools

-- No native GitHub integration (needs workarounds)
+- No native GitHub integration (requires workarounds)

-- Slower to load at scale with large databases
+- Performance degrades with very large databases

 6. Trello — Best for Simple, Visual Task Management